1800 703 003

 Hepatitis C infection involves an initial acute phase of infection that may not be noticeable, because in most cases people do not feel sick.

 HepChat is one of our regular E-News bulletins sharing news and information about hepatitis and the projects and activities Hepatitis Victoria is working on.

-As part of the Western Liverability Festival, the Brimbank City Council will play host to a Community event on the 28th of July, 2015.
+As part of the Western Liverability Festival, the Brimbank City Council will play host to a Community event on 24 July, 2015.

 The Victorian Hepatitis B Alliance (VHBA) presents the 7th Spotlight on Chronic Hepatitis B Forum for community & health workers.
 This forum will explore ways to improve treatment, management and care of people living with chronic Hepatitis B.